“How do I stack up against my competitors?”

 This report features a wide range of companies in each industry, from the juggernauts to those just starting out, to give you a true sense of how your industry performs.

 Hungry for more benchmarking?
-We have two ways to help you get more!
+We have three ways to help you get more!

 - Use our free live social media benchmarking dashboards to compare up-to-date metrics from every industry featured in this report, including top-performing hashtags and posts, posting frequency, and more.
 Use these live stats to dig deeper than ever before into how top brands in your industry are performing.
 (Bonus: if you’re a Rival IQ customer or trial customer, you can pop those stats right into your Rival IQ account for even more comparisons.)